 - Remember that students are sitting back to back.
 This means that they’ll have to speak a bit more loudly to be able to hear each other.
 Because of this, I recommend only using it for smaller classes, or with larger classes when students are able to spread out over a large classroom.

 - Emphasize that the game isn’t fun if students cheat and look while they’re doing it!
 Wait until the end to reveal the results.
+I mention that it’s not a competition and mostly just for fun.
+Plus, speaking a little bit of English of course.

 - It’s often better to not draw someone in the classroom.
 This can very easily end up with some hurt feelings, particularly with teenagers or children so be careful with it.
+Adults can get hurt feelings too, so just avoid this!
+I generally choose an alien, cartoon character, monster, or something similar as the fun picture to draw.

 An ESL Warm-Up for Advanced Students